PeachyDB-Inc/PeachyDB/Deployment/Tools-ModifyServerStack.md

 1. As a first step obtain an EC2 Instance in the Client Stack from which the Server Stack Modification will be issued.
 If such an instance is not available then follow the steps  <a href="https://github.com/akseg73/PeachyDB/blob/main/Deployment/Tool6-ClientStackAddInstances.md" title="Documentation"> Adding Instances to Client Stacks</a> to add such a client instance.
 The EC2 Instance chosen can be one of the cheapest ones available.

+2. Note: some of the commands below (remove, substitute, rejoin) require ip-address of an AWS EC2 instance being utilized in the server stack, this is obtained by utilizing peachydb_status_tool -status as explained <a href="https://github.com/PeachyDB-Inc/PeachyDB/blob/main/Deployment/Tools-MonitorCluster.md"> here</a>, which can be executed from the client as well as the monitor instance.

-2. Once the Client Instance is available we can now Add/Remove/Substitute instances to the Server Stack utilizing peachydb_modify_server_stack.py.
+3. Once the Client Instance is available we can now Add/Remove/Substitute instances to the Server Stack utilizing peachydb_modify_server_stack.py.
 This is what the invocation looks like.
-(Note: some of the commands below (remove, substitute, rejoin) require ip-address of an AWS EC2 instance being utilized in the server stack, this is obtained by utilizing peachydb_status_tool -status as explained <a href="https://github.com/PeachyDB-Inc/PeachyDB/blob/main/Deployment/Tools-MonitorCluster.md"> here</a>, which can be executed from the client as well as the monitor instance).

 ```shell
   prompt> python3 peachydb_modify_server_stack.py
   1 - Stack Add Instance - add an EC2 instance to a server Stack